Baiyi05/Internet-and-Web-Publishing-Project--Tesla-website-clone-and-admin-page/README.md

 User basic pages:
 1. Main page.
 Save this page as index.html.
 2. About Us page.
-o In this page, put in the business’s owner information.
+- In this page, put in the business’s owner information.
 3. Contact Us page.
-o Include a map and a contact form.
+- Include a map and a contact form.
 4. Registration/Sign-Up form.
-o Use suitable form elements to make the form usable.
+- Use suitable form elements to make the form usable.
 5. Login/Sign-In form.
 6. Landing page or user dashboard after logging in.
 7. List of products/services page.